What Happens If The Police Want To Conduct A Search?

 It is important to keep in mind that in the midst of a stop by law enforcement, it may be very difficult to know if an officer has probable cause or not – generally probable cause is based upon the information available to the officer, which may include information from an informant, reports from other officers, and other sources that may not be available or obvious at the time the police interaction occurs.
 Also, even when consent has been refused, it is possible that there is some other exception to the Fourth Amendment that makes the search appropriate.

-If you or a loved one has been searched by the police and have questions about your rights, contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one has been searched by the police and have questions about your rights, contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.